 Scrapple isn’t the only regional breakfast meat developed by German immigrants to stretch meat supplies.
 In the Cincinnati, Ohio area, similar cuts of pork are mixed and cooked with steel-cut oats, onions, and spices, then formed into loaves and cooled.
 The meat is then formed into sausage-like patties and fried.
-Goetta is eaten for breakfast, as well as in sandwiches, or even as a burger or pizza topping.
+Goetta is eaten for breakfast, as well as on sandwiches, or even as a burger or as a pizza topping.

 Livermush, a similar dish, is served in Western North Carolina and nearby states like Virginia and South Carolina.
 Made from pork liver and other off-cuts ground and mixed with cornmeal, it’s similar to scrapple, with liver as the primary meat ingredient and a higher ratio of cornmeal.
 Livermush is typically seasoned like breakfast sausage with spices like black pepper and sage.
 Like scrapple, it’s sliced and fried, typically for breakfast.

 In the Netherlands, the traditional dish balkenbrij, made with scraps of pork from the head blended with buckwheat flour and herbs, is similar to scrapple.

 Look for blocks of scrapple in the breakfast meats section of well-stocked grocery stores, supermarkets, butcher shops, and food co-ops.
 It’s typically sold in square or rectangular loaves vacuum-sealed in plastic packaging.
 Scrapple may also be sold frozen in the freezer aisle and can sometimes be found at farmers’ markets, especially in Pennsylvania, Delaware, and Maryland.